Chapter Forty Nine I

 Janah falls asleep instantly.
 I didn’t move.
 Kara or Susan peek in occasionally, Janah asleep, me watching.

 The moms gather around the big table.
 James went to the hospital.
-He is back in the house by noon.
-Chris puts together some cold cuts, wheat bread, pickles and cheese.
+He is back by noon.
+Chris puts together cold cuts, wheat bread, pickles and cheese.

 The women ask James for an explanation, “I have no explanation for any of this.
 I can’t figure out how they mental, how they feel emotions together.
 I can’t even explain how they sit, stand, or turn to each other precisely at the same moment.
 They blink together for God’s sake.”